iotaledger/blueprints/tangle-data-storage/deployment-and-testing.md

 To edit this application for your own needs, you need knowledge of JavaScript, Node.js, and React.js.

-## Deploy the Tangle data storage app
+## Deploy the Tangle Data Storage App

 To deploy this application on your local network, complete the following instructions.
 These deployment instructions are also hosted on [GitHub](https://github.com/iotaledger/poc-ipfs/blob/master/README.md).